-Why Investing During Retirement is Different from Investing FOR Retirement
+Why Investing During Retirement is Different

 You have been working hard for most of your life, contributing to retirement accounts, and hoping for the best rate of return you could get.
 Most of your investments were probably long term, and your game plan during recessions was probably some version of "don't look at the account, keep working, and keep saving."
 And that's exactly the right approach when you're accumulating assets.
 Good job!